lgoeckeritz/startup/README.md

 - **Endpoints for data** - My stubbed-out endpoints now process the data and send it to Mongo.
 - **Stores data in MongoDB** - done!

+## Login deliverable

+For this deliverable, I associate the recipes created with the logged-in user.

+- **User registration** - Creates a new account in the database.
+- **existing user** - Stores the new recipes under the same user if the user already exists.
+- **Use MongoDB to store credentials** - Stores both user and their recipes.
+- **Restricts functionality** - You cannot view or create recipes until you have logged in.